The basic structure of a corporation

 - Filling in for the CEO as required

-The chief financial officer serves as the treasurer or comptroller of a corporation, managing its finances and reporting to the CEO on the company’s financial health.
+The Chief Financial Officer (CFO) serves as the treasurer or comptroller of a corporation, overseeing the company’s finances and ensuring its financial health.

 A CFO’s responsibilities include:

-- Ensuring compliance with state laws, IRS and industry accounting standards
+- Ensuring compliance with relevant laws and industry accounting standards

-- Analyzing data and reports to identify areas of profitability and weaknesses
+- Analyzing data to identify areas of profitability and weakness

-- Preparing budgets, tracking cash flow, and monitoring expenditures
+- Preparing budgets, tracking cash flow and monitoring company expenditures

 - Making recommendations to reduce costs